loning/the-math/docs/psi-collapse-zfc/chapter-13-structural-existence-vs-set-theoretic-existence.md

 - Dynamic structures (evolving through observation)
 - Observer-relative objects

-Each represents a way consciousness can observe itself.
+Each represents a way observer can observe itself.

 ### 13.3.2 The Structural Hierarchy